 - Pursue a degree such as a Bachelor’s Degree, a Master’s degree or your PhD

-For your Student Visa to be approved you will have to undertake a course that is accredited by a registered Australian Education Provider, College or University.
+For your Student Visa to be approved you will have to undertake a course that is accredited by a Commonwealth Register of Institutions and courses for Overseas Students (CRICOS), College or University.
 You will also need to have a COE, a Conformation of Enrolment from your Education Provider when you apply for the student visa.

 Student Visa Requirements